Twin Cities Marathon

-The event is put on by thousands of volunteers, many of whom return each year.
-In 2004, nearly 2,500 volunteers, some who said they were motivated by an expression of their values and a love for the sport, aided the management of the race weekend and the runners.
+The event is put on by thousands of volunteers.
+In 2004, nearly 2,500 volunteers aided the management of the race weekend and the runners.

 History

-The Minnesota Distance Running Association created the event's earliest ancestor, originally called the Land of Lakes Marathon in 1963.
-Spectators outnumbered runners that inaugural year as just five participants, all male, began the 26.2 mile trek along Minneapolis' streets and parkways.
+The Minnesota Distance Running Association (MDRA) created the event's earliest ancestor, originally called the Land of Lakes Marathon (sometimes written as Land O'Lakes Marathon) in 1963.
+Spectators outnumbered runners that inaugural year as just five participants, all male, began the 26.2 mile trek along Minneapolis' streets and parkways of which only three finished.
+The Land of Lakes Marathon had a 3 hour 30 minute time cut-off.
+About 80 runners completed the 1973 Land of Lakes Marathon.
+The 1974 Land of Lakes Marathon was run in White Bear Lake, Minnesota with 88 runners.
+The 1975 Land of Lakes Marathon was free to enter and run on a course involving four laps around Bald Eagle Lake and was run by 75 to 100 runners.
+Tom Heinonen set the Land of Lakes Marathon course record in 1968 with a time of 2:18:29.
+Until 1972, the Land of Lakes Marathon had no set location.
+In 1972, Jeff Winters and John Christian took over the event and Winters became sole race director in 1973.

-In 1976, the race was renamed the City of Lakes Marathon and moved to a four-lap course around Lake Calhoun and Lake Harriet.
+In 1976, the race was renamed the City of Lakes Marathon and moved to a four-lap course around Bde Maka Ska and Lake Harriet and was sponsored by the Minneapolis Park Board and Minnesota Distance Running Association.
+The City of Lakes Marathon was considered a fast course despite a course record of only 2:19:26 set by Barney Klecker in 1979.
 By 1981, with the running boom echoing across the country, the race took just a month to fill its limit of 1,700 runners.
 In the same year, Minneapolis' counterpart established its own marathon, the St. Paul Marathon, which followed a course around Minnesota's capital city.
 The race launched successfully, drawing approximately 2,000 runners in its first and only running.

-In 1982, organizers from the St. Paul and City of Lakes marathons combined efforts to establish the Twin Cities Marathon.
-Race officials realized that a marathon which connected Minneapolis to St. Paul, combining the spectacular autumn beauty of both cities, would be greater attraction than two competing marathons on either side of the Mississippi River.
-The inaugural Twin Cities Marathon attracted 4,563 entrants, which established an entry record for a first-time race in the United States.
+George Latimer, the mayor of Saint Paul, started the race after having been approached by Garry Bjorklund and Saint Paul Marathon race director Steve Hoag.